JortSiemes/JNM-Premaster/Vakken Y2/Scriptie/Onderzoek document/Modelling the First Generation of News Media on the World Wide Web.md

 ## 4 categories of digital journalism websites
 **Mainstream News Sites**, most widespread which resemble traditional journalism by offering editorial content and limited audience participation, high concentration of editorial content with closed participatory communication;
 **Index & Category Sites**, which primarily curate and link to news from other sources, mostly concentration on editorial content and closed participatory communication.
+(User content like blogs)
-**Meta & Comment Sites** analyze and critique media practices, have an concentration of mostly public connectivity **Share & Discussion Sites** focus on user interaction, fostering conversations and community engagement around news topics.
+**Meta & Comment Sites** analyze and critique media practices, have an concentration of mostly public connectivity, with mostly open participatory communication
+**Share & Discussion Sites** focus on user interaction, fostering conversations and community engagement around news topics, that rely on open participation communication and public connectivity

 ### Mainstream News sites